LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/policy-framework.md

 In the Web Annotation Model, motivation and purpose are used to present a reason for the annotation, thereby also explaining the nature of the relationship between the target and the body of the annotation.

+!!! note
+    The motivations and purposes defined by the Web Annotation Model are useful, but deliberately generic.
+They can be specialised, though any terms created for special purposes should get persistent identifiers and clear explanations for their use.

 ## Storage and access

 - Linked Data